qaswarh/BM-SC_Openstack-Snapshot/README.md

 The playbook [Set environment variables using the OpenStack RC file](https://docs.openstack.org/ocata/user-guide/common/cli-set-environment-variables-using-openstack-rc.html) each time nova command is issued.

 Hostname, ansible_connection=ssh, ansible_user=user and ansible_ssh_pass=password should be in the inventory/hosts file for playbook to use.
 I didn't use ansible_ssh_pass=password but introduced ansible_ssh_private_key_file=.ssh/id_rsa instead as I was authorized under .ssh/authorized_keys in home dir.
-And this home dir was also home for Ansible control node
+And this dir was also my home for Ansible control node